 The Design Engineer shall submit an ADEM-approved Construction Best Management Practices Plan.
 Said plan shall be prepared by a Professional Engineer licensed in the State of Alabama.
-If the County Engineer determines, upon review of such plan, that additional erosion control items may be required, the applicant shall include such requested items on the erosion control sheets in the Construction Plans.
+The CBMPP shall be in the form of the ADEM CBMPP Template.
+If the County Engineer or his/her designee determines, upon review of such plan, that additional erosion control items are required, the Applicant shall include such requested items on the erosion control sheets in the Construction Plans.